pdarragh/parsing-with-zippers-paper-artifact/README.md

 this section could be copied into a shell script and run with super-user privileges, but we do not recommend this.

+NOTE that these instructions were tested on Ubuntu 20.04 (LTS) in a Digital Ocean droplet.
+We do not guarantee that these instructions will work on all platforms.

 ```
 ####################
 # SET UP UBUNTU